How do I apply to the Honors College?

 Is the Honors College scholarship different from the Dean’s Scholarship or the President’s Scholarship?
 Are there additional scholarships for Honors students?

-As an Honors student, you must maintain a 3.5 GPA to remain in the Honors Program.
+As an Honors student, you must maintain a 3.5 GPA to remain in the Honors College.
 Reviews are completed following each semester.
-If your GPA falls below the requirement, you will be invited to petition to retain your scholarship and/or remain in the program.
+If your GPA falls below the requirement, you will be invited to petition to retain your scholarship and/or remain in the college.

-How do I maintain good standing in the Honors Program?
+How do I maintain good standing in the Honors College?

 Do Honors students get special recognition on transcripts and/or diplomas?